cchulo-archive/cchulo.codes/README.md

 You will also need to run strapi server:

-`npm run develop` from within the cchulo.App.StrapiCMS folder
+`npm start` from within the cchulo.App.StrapiCMS folder

+### About Strapi

+Login to strapi at http://localhost:1337/admin, create an account.
+It will be local to your project only.

+Create articles using the "Articles" collection type.

+Create tags in "Tags" collection type to associate with articles.

 ---